Aryank728/Pdf-to-audio/README.md

 Certainly!
 The provided Python program uses the `PyPDF2` and `pyttsx3` libraries to read a user-selected PDF file, extract text from its first page, and then convert that text into speech.
-It creates a basic graphical interface using the `tkinter` library to allow the user to choose a PDF file.
+It creates a basic graphical interface using the `tkinter` library to allow the user to choose a PDF file from their machine.
 Here's a step-by-step summary of how the program works:

 1. It imports the necessary modules: `PyPDF2` for PDF manipulation, `pyttsx3` for text-to-speech conversion, and `tkinter` for GUI interactions.